-Alim Beisembayev was born in Kazakhstan in 1998.
-He started playing the piano at the age of 5 in a music school in Almaty.
-In September 2008, he moved to study at the Central Music School of Moscow.
+Young pianist, Alim Beisembayev was born in Kazakhstan in 1998 and began playing the piano at the age of 5.
+He moved to study at the Central Music School in Moscow in September 2008.
 Later that year, he won the televised, international competition “Nutcracker”.
 This led to wide exposure around Russia from a young age.

-By the age of 12, Alim had played with numerous orchestras and conductors and after two years in Moscow, Alim moved to pursue his studies at the Purcell School for Young Musicians in the UK, where he was taught by Tessa Nicholson.
+By the age of 12, Alim had played with numerous orchestras and conductors and after two years in Moscow, Alim moved to pursue his studies at the Purcell School for Young Musicians where he was taught by Tessa Nicholson.

-Alim is also one of the musicians at the Talent Unlimited scheme.
+Alim is one of the musicians on the Talent Unlimited scheme.